zestia/animation-utils/README.md

 // Wait for animations to finish await waitForAnimation(element);

-// Wait for animations to finish, including children await waitForAnimation(element, { subtree: true });
+// Wait for animations to finish, including descendants await waitForAnimation(element, { subtree: true });

 // Wait for a specific animation to end